 Welcome to the Bansuri Bliss website!
-We hope that this site serves as your gateway to unlocking the mysteries of the classical music of northern India!
+We are here to help you unlock the mysteries of the classical music of northern India!

 I’ve played bansuri almost every day since 1996.
 I grew up in the suburbs of Northern Virginia in a non-musical, non-Indian family and I never studied music until I was 21 years old.
 I was inspired to play flute in 1995 when I heard the melodious sounds of a flute while traveling through the Greek isles.
 The flutist told me that if I wanted to learn the flute, I needed to learn the raga (the Indian classical music form).
 I had recently heard the great sitarist Pandit Ravi Shankar so was familiar with Indian music and knew that it was based largely on improvisation.
 Being a huge fan of improvised music, I took the flutist’s advice and started researching how to learn bansuri.